rwnicholas/Systemd-Nvidia-Entry/README.md

 *   Solus OS

 ## Instructions
-*   After installing Nvidia drivers, run BlacklistNvidia.sh.
+*   After installing Nvidia drivers, and rebooting...
-*   Rerun the script(s) after a kernel update will make the created entry use the new kernel.
+*	Use switchgpu.sh to switch between nouveau(battery economy) and nvidia(performance)
-*	To switch from nvidia to nouveau you should run the script switchgpu.sh and reboot.
+*	You can also install with "make install" and use switchgpu from any place on terminal.

 ## Caution
 * /etc/X11/xorg.conf.d/00-ldm.conf is moved to ~/.cache/MarechalLima while using nouveau.
+MAKE A COPY FOR BACKUP!
 * /usr/lib/modprobe.d/nvidia.conf has 'blacklist' commented while using nouveau.

 ## Issues